Homas/ioc2rpz/README.md

 The current release supports: local files and files/requests via http/https/ftp protocols.
 You can use any file format if you can write a REGEX to extract indicators and indicators are separated by newline or/and return carriage chars (/n, /r, /r/n).

 ## How to use ioc2rpz
-You can use ioc2rpz with any DNS server which supports Responce Policy Zones e.g. recent versions of ISC BIND.
+You can use ioc2rpz with any DNS server which supports Response Policy Zones e.g. recent versions of ISC BIND.
 A sample bind's configuration file is provided in the cfg folder.

 ## ioc2rpz vs ISC BIND vs other DNS:
 - ioc2rpz was built to handle RPZ distribution only;
-- ioc2rpz supports as many RPZ as you need.
+- ioc2rpz supports as many RPZs as you need.
 ISC BIND supports only 32 zones per DNS view;
-- ioc2rpz supports live/non cached zones;
+- ioc2rpz supports live/non cached zones.
+It creates zones by an incoming request;
-- indicators can be pulled from different sources and via different protocols (e.g. via REST API calls) and RPZs are automatically updated;
+- indicators can be pulled from different sources and via different protocols (e.g. via REST API calls);
+- RPZs are automatically updated;
 - IOC expiration time is used to remove expired indicators in a timely manner;
 - Performance and zone transfer time/size/packets optimizations.

 ## How to start ioc2rpz service
 ioc2rpz by default reads configuration from ./cfg/ioc2rpz.conf, listens on all network interfaces and save DB backup in ./db directory.
 You can change the default values in the erlang application configuration, which is located in ``ebin/ioc2rpz.app``.
 If you downloaded sources, before running ioc2rpz you have to compile the code.
-You can do it with the following command ``erlc -I include/ -o ebin/ src/*.erl``.
+You can do it with the following command: ``erlc -I include/ -o ebin/ src/*.erl``.
-After that you can start the application using ``sudo erl -pa ebin -eval "application:start(ioc2rpz)" -noshell``.
+You can start the application by ``sudo erl -pa ebin -eval "application:start(ioc2rpz)" -noshell`` command.

 ## Docker container
-ioc2rpz is available on the docker hub under it's own name.
+ioc2rpz is available on the docker hub.
+Just look for ioc2rpz.
 Prerequisites:
-- ioc2rpz doesn't contain a configuration file, you need to mount /opt/ioc2rpz/cfg to a directory on a host system with the configuration file (ioc2rpz.conf).
+- ioc2rpz doesn't contain a configuration file, you need to mount /opt/ioc2rpz/cfg to a directory on a host system with the configuration file (ioc2rpz.conf);
 - ioc2rpz use 53/udp and 53/tcp ports.
-Both ports should be exposed to the host system.
+Both ports should be exposed to the host system;
-- ioc2rpz saves ETS database into files for faster startup you may mount /opt/ioc2rpz/db to a directory on a host system to preserve DB over restarts.
+- ioc2rpz saves ETS database into files for faster start up you may mount /opt/ioc2rpz/db to a directory on a host system to preserve DB over restarts;
 You can start ioc2rpz with the following command:
 ```
 docker run --mount type=bind,source=/home/ioc2rpz/cfg,target=/opt/ioc2rpz/cfg --mount type=bind,source=/home/ioc2rpz/db,target=/opt/ioc2rpz/db -p53:53 -p53:53/udp ioc2rpz
 ```
-where /home/ioc2rpz/cfg, /home/ioc2rpz/db direcrories on a host system.
+where /home/ioc2rpz/cfg, /home/ioc2rpz/db directories on a host system.

 ## ioc2rpz management
 ioc2rpz supports management over DNS/TCP.
 The current version of ioc2rpz does not support ACL or a separate management IP.
 In any case it is highly recommended to create a separate TSIG key which will be used for management only.